cpwonline/linux-resources/README.md

-# linux-themes-icons
+# linux-resources
-Some Linux themes and icons
+Some Linux themes, icons and other resources